DamourYouKnow/HAHA-NO-UR/README.md

 - !help [command name] - Get more detailed information on how to use a command
 - !album [args] - View your album
+- !view [card id] [idolized] - View a card in your album
+- !idolize [card id] - Idolize a card in your album
 - !scout [args] - Solo pull
 - !scout11 [args] - 10+1 pull (guaranteed SR)
 - !scoutregular/!scoutr [args]